tommiport5/InfoCollect/README.md

 sudo systemctl start infocollect
 ```

+### New in version 1.1
+1. Correlation betweenoutside temperature and gas consumation (separate for summer and winter, see eval.py)
+2. Support for Bosch BME280 sensor module (temperature, pressure and humidity)

 ### Comming up
-#### Analyze the correlation between outside temperature and gas consumation :construction_worker:
-I will use pandas and scikit-learn for that
 #### Prepare an installation script :heavy_check_mark:
 #### Integrate the electricity meter
 I got some ideas for that from [this video](https://www.youtube.com/watch?v=l99ZXvqqBRY&list=FLW6Zg6QSCuyhSc68cUOKlCA&index=1&t=1115s)